BrightspaceUI/core/components/list/README.md

 <!-- docs: start hidden content -->
 ## Future Improvements

-- Paging: integration with "load more", "scroll" and "numeric" paging mechanisms
+- Paging: integration with "scroll" and "numeric" paging mechanisms

 Looking for an enhancement not listed here?
 Create a GitHub issue!
 <!-- docs: end hidden content -->